redox-os/book/src/ch09-03-porting-applications.md

 Most C/C++/mixed Rust softwares, place build system dependencies together with his own dependencies (development libraries), if you see the "Build Instructions" of most software, you will notice that it have packages without the `-dev` suffix and `-dev` packages (pure Rust programs don't use C/C++ libraries but his crates can use).

+The packages with the `-dev` suffix are development libraries (they provide headers), while the packages without this suffix are runtime dependencies or build tools (necessary to configure/run the build process), you will need to test this, feel free to ask us on [Chat](./ch13-01-chat.md).

+Mixed Rust programs have crates ending with `-sys` to use C/C++ libraries of the system, sometimes they bundle them.

 - The compiler will build the development libraries as `.a` files (static linking) or `.so` files (dynamic linking), the `.a` files will be mixed in the final binary while the `.so` files will be out of the binary (stored on the `/lib` directory of the system).

 Install the packages for your Linux distribution on the "Build Instructions" of the software, see if it compiles on your system first (if packages for your distribution is not available, search for Debian/Ubuntu equivalents).

-The packages without the `-dev` suffix can be runtime dependencies (linked at runtime) or build system dependencies (necessary to configure the compilation process), you will need to test this, feel free to ask us on [Chat](./ch13-01-chat.md).

 We recommend that you add the `-dev` dependencies first, generally the Linux distribution package web interface place the library official website on package page (you can use the Debian testing [packages list](https://packages.debian.org/testing/allpackages) to search them with `Ctrl+F`, all package names are clickable and the homepage of them is available on the right side of the package description/details), inside the dependency website you will copy the tarball link or Git repository link and paste on your `recipe.toml`, according to TOML syntax (`tar = "link"` or `git = "link"`).